xnegarx/CART315/process/journal.md

 Lastly, I aspire to explore a blend of a point-and-click adventure and an RPG.
 Drawing inspiration from BioShock Infinite's stylish approach and enigma, but maybe creating a pixelated game with simpler gameplay but an intricate premise.

+# Design Journal #2 : Conceptualization

+I’m sorry.
+I made notes of my process every week, but had no time to condense them into a journal.
+Also, I struggled to settle on a feasible idea.
+This left me without a clear direction.
+I now know I'm on the right path and that I'm making what I like.
+Now, I'm turning my notes to a journal,  reflecting on all my ideas and chronicling every step that brought me to this point.

+## Lens of the problem statement

+What problem am I trying to solve?
+My main problem is the functionality of the game.
+I believe the aesthetics I'm aiming for don't necessarily need to dictate the content.
+Especially in an early stage of an ambitious project.
+Now, it makes sense to me to separate the form from the content.
+For instance, if the aesthetic is ww1, the content doesn't need to be rpg, or shooter.
+It can be anything.
+Have I been making assumptions that have nothing to do with the purpose?
+The primary assumption that I'm making is that the game must incorporate a story; a beginning, a conflict, and an ending.  his assumption poses the challenge of determining how to structure the narrative which is something I don't really have to worry about at this stage, so it's more beneficial for me to conceptualize the story in terms of an central event, in which the character experiences 2 outcomes (for example win or loss).

+Is a game even the best solution?
+Why?
+Yes because it has to be PLAYED!
+How will I be able to tell if the problem is solved?The game will come to life once it finds its niche.
+This is the hardest aspect for me since it inspires me to categorize the game, yet I currently lack insight into its  mechanics, challenges, and constraints.
+I only have a sense of its overall feel.
+I wonder if  the reverse could be an easier approach to game making- To build the experience upon the rules.

+Don't think of an idea, instead think about the design values.

+## Design values

+My current design values center on the user experience, aesthetics, and emotion.
+These values will remain consistent across all three of my forthcoming ideas.

+## Problem statement/Question

+How can I craft an epic game that is not action?
+More specifically, how can I convey both gore and cuteness in an unconventional manner?

+## Ideation process (done in class)

+**Hybrids**
+Cute and gore
+**Noun-verb pairs**
+Girl falls, jacket breaks,
+**Locations**
+Jungle? hospital?
+**Character**
+Girl
+The character is not you, you are helping her or maybe you are against her?
+The choice is yours

+## Ideas:

+### Idea 1:

+Girl has to make something with the ingredients in the set time, to be able to perform her ritual Players take on the role of a girl who must gather and combine specific ingredients within a set time frame to complete a ritual.
+She has to follow precise instructions to successfully perform the ritual before time runs out.
+Point and click adventure game.
+Crafting mechanism (timing based), can be educational too.

+### Idea 2:
+Player takes on the role of a girl who awakens in a mysterious jungle wearing a white gown and feeling disoriented.
+She must navigate through the jungle, encountering various strange beasts along the way.
+Each beast challenges her with riddles, and upon overcoming them, she obtains items needed for her outfit, in preparation for her night out.
+The game can end here or it can lead to a twist; The game is happening backwards.
+The night out is actually how she ends up in the jungle, with each beast taking a piece of her clothing.
+She, the player, will gradually unravel the sequence of events of what happened to her.
+The game will loop forever.

+fashion game.
+Riddle game, twist, infinite game

+### Idea 3:
+The player is involved in a situation.
+The story progresses, as he or she finds stolen/lost objects and has to return them to the original person or place.

+Narrative game, Scavenging  Games

+###Other ideas:
+cooking game, walking/exploration simulator

+## Inspiring games: alice madness returns, last train home: https://hby.itch.io/last-train-home